bumptech/nitro/docs/nitro.md

 **Q: How is this different than ZeroMQ?**

-Nitro is in many ways a reaction to ZeroMQ, and is heavily inspired by it (especially czmq).
-The team at bu.mp uses ZeroMQ extensively (including shipping it on tens of millions of smartphones), and there's a lot to love about ZMQ.
-So much so, in fact, that the failings of ZMQ in the attempted applications motivated Nitro--because the basic communication model that ZMQ pioneered is mostly wonderful to use and develop against.
+Nitro is in many ways a reaction to ZeroMQ (ZMQ), and is heavily inspired by it (especially czmq).
+The team at bu.mp (that wrote Nitro) uses ZeroMQ extensively, including shipping it on tens of millions of smartphones, and there's a lot to love about ZMQ.
+So much, in fact, that the deficiencies of ZMQ we encountered motivated Nitro--because the basic communication model that ZMQ pioneered is mostly wonderful to use and develop against.

-However, realistically, ZeroMQ was designed for relatively low-concurrency, very high throughput (especially multicast PGM) communication on private, trusted, low-latency networks... not for large scale public Internet services with high connection counts, fickle clients
+However ZeroMQ was designed for relatively low-concurrency, very high throughput (especially multicast PGM) communication on private, trusted, low-latency networks... not for large scale public Internet services with high connection counts, fickle clients